Blog

 One of the most famous legends is the story of the Bloody Fields, an area near Smithfield that was once the site of public executions.
 According to legend, the spirits of those who were hanged still haunt the area.
 People have reported seeing ghostly figures and hearing the cries of the condemned echoing through the streets.

 Then there’s the creepy tale of The Hellfire Club, a secret society known for its involvement in dark rituals and occult practices.
 Their headquarters, located in the Dublin Mountains, is believed to be haunted by the spirits of its members who perished in a mysterious fire.
 Visitors have reported seeing shadowy figures and even a spooky creature known as the Black Cat.
+The spooky structure of the Hellfire Club was found by Irish freemasons around 1735.
+Many scary stories are linked to the site, which is believed to be a place of animal sacrifice, and satanic rituals.
+To this day crows are attracted to the place after dark to try and find any paranormal activity.
+The old structure is made out of rocks and wood and is located at the top of a hill in the Dublin Mountains area, which just makes the whole atmosphere even more spooky.
+If you enjoy nice views and visiting haunted spots, it should definitely be on your list when visiting Dublin.

 And of course, we can’t forget the legend of the Headless Horseman (The Dullahan).
 This ghostly figure is said to be the spirit of a soldier who lost his head in battle.
 He’s been seen roaming the roads and back alleys of Dublin, striking fear into the hearts of anyone unlucky enough to cross his path.